 See and Do

-Designated a Historic Main Street City since 1986, Pittsburg's downtown area has much to offer in its lovely shops featuring antiques, fine clothing, shoes, gifts, crafts, restaurants, and a 1950's style soda fountain.
+Designated a Historic Main Street City in 1986 and the National Registry of Historic Places in 2013, Pittsburg's downtown area has much to offer in its lovely shops featuring antiques, fine clothing, shoes, gifts, crafts,and restaurants .
 Historic Pittsburg's quaint shops and friendly people make visiting and shopping a delightful experience.